5 of them.

 History of Panama’s Independence from Colombia

-The separation happened mostly because of the US wanted to build the Panama canal.
+As you will read, this successful “separation” happened because the US wanted to build the Panama Canal.

 Deal With Colombia Went South